 Dr. Andrea Casey is Associate Professor Emerita of Human and Organizational Learning at The George Washington University, where she taught doctoral courses in organizational culture, organizational dynamics, and research.
 Her research interests include organizational memory and history and identity-related theories such as organizational and professional identity.
 Her recent books include Organizational Identity and Memory: A Multidisciplinary Approach (Routledge) and New Directions in Organizational and Management History (De Gruyter).
 She has served on the Board of Governors of the Academy of Management and as Division Chair for the Managerial and Organizational Cognition Division.
 Before joining the George Washington University faculty, Dr. Casey was a consultant focusing on organizational change, strategic planning, and leadership development.

-Dr. Sonia Coman is the Director of Digital Engagement at Washington National Cathedral.
-She leads the institution's digital transformation and serves on the core team of The World Innovation Network, where she advises on visual content strategy.
+Dr. Sonia Coman is Vice President of Elm Street Consulting Group and Treasurer of the Board of AIBA International, a DC-based global trade association for the AI industry.
+She also serves as Senior Advisor to the Dean for Digital Strategy at Washington National Cathedral, where she has led the institution's digital transformation.
+Previously, she led Marketing and Communications at the Smithsonian's National Museum of Asian Art as Audience Engagement Strategist.
+Additionally, she serves on the core team of The World Innovation Network, a network of networks for Fortune 500 CEOs, entrepreneurs, and innovators.
 She has a PhD from Columbia University, where she brought social network analysis to bear on a transcultural art study.
 Dr. Coman is the co-author of the book New Directions in Organizational and Management History.
-Her research focuses on the intersection of art, business, and history.
-She has published extensively on creativity and distinctiveness and on legacy and organizational history in internationally recognized journals and edited volumes.
+Her research focuses on the intersection of art, business, and technology.
+She has published extensively on creativity and distinctiveness and on legacy and organizational history.

 Dimensions (Overall): 9.45 Inches (H) x 6.69 Inches (W)